sander76/clipstick/README.md

 ![wrong age](https://raw.githubusercontent.com/sander76/clipstick/main/docs/_images/name-wrong-age.svg)

 > The inclusion of the `def main(self)` method is not a requirement. `clipstick` generates a pydantic model based on provided cli arguments and gives it back to you for your further usage.
 Using `def main()` is one of the options to further process it.

+## Why?

+There are many other tools out there that do kind of the same, but they all don't do quite exactly what I want.

+The goal of clipstip is to use pydantic to model your cli by leveraging:

+- The automatic casting of input variables.
+- The powerful validation capabilities.
+- Docstrings as cli documentation.
+- No other mental model required than Typing and Pydantic.

+Clipstick is inspired by [tyro](https://brentyi.github.io/tyro/), which is excellent and more versatile than this tool.
+But in my opionion its primary focus is not building a cli tool along the lines of Argparse or Click but more on composing complex objects from the command line.
+Making tyro behave like a "traditional" cli requires additional `Annotation` flags, which I don't want.

+Some other similar tools don't support pydantic v2, so I decided to create my own.
+Next to that I wanted to try and build my own parser instead of using `Argparse` because... why not.

 <!-- end index -->